Home > Pudding and Mousse > Sweet Corn Panna Cotta with Fresh Berry Sauce

 • Determine how you want to serve the panna cotta first – For reference, I’ve provided a photo in the blog post (below), as well as instructions for the two ways I have served panna cotta:

 1. Plated – This method requires the panna cotta to set up in a ramekin, or other small bowl.
 The ramekin needs to be very lightly greased to aid in releasing the panna cotta from the bowl.
-Once the panna cotta has set up firm, the ramekin is inverted onto a plate.
+Once the panna cotta has set up, the ramekin is inverted onto a plate.
 With this method, I recommend allowing the panna cotta to refrigerate overnight.

 Panna cotta served in parfait glasses with berries